-- (a) Applicability to Forcible Entry and Detainer.
-These rules, so far as applicable, shall govern the procedure in forcible entry and detainer actions in the District Court and on appeal to the Superior Court and the Law Court, except as otherwise provided in this rule or by statute. - (b) Summons.
-The summons in forcible entry and detainer actions shall bear the signature or facsimile signature of the judge or the clerk, contain the name and address of the court and the names of the parties, be directed to the defendant, state the day when the action is returnable, which shall be not less than 7 days from the date of service of the summons; and shall notify the defendant that in case of defendant's failure to appear and state a defense on the return day, judgment by default will be rendered against the defendant for possession of the premises.
-The summons shall also notify the defendant that if the return day is on a holiday, the defendant shall appear and state any defense on the day following the holiday. - (c) Complaint.
-The complaint for forcible entry and detainer shall be filed no later than one day before the date of the hearing. - (d) Defendant's Pleading.
-If the defendant claims title in defendant's name or in another person under whom the defendant claims the premises, shall assert such claim by answer filed on or before the return day, and further proceedings in the actions shall be as provided by law.
+(a) Applicability to Forcible Entry and Detainer.
+These rules, so far as applicable, shall govern the procedure in forcible entry and detainer actions in the District Court and on appeal to the Superior Court and the Law Court, except as otherwise provided in this rule or by statute.

+(b) Summons.
+The summons in forcible entry and detainer actions shall

+(1) bear the signature or facsimile signature of the judge or the clerk;

+(2) contain the name and address of the court and the names of the parties;

+(3) be directed to the defendant;

+(4) state the day when the action is returnable, which shall be not fewer than 14 days from the date of service of the summons; and

+(5) notify the defendant that in case of defendant's failure to appear and state a defense on the return day, judgment by default will be rendered against the defendant for possession of the premises.

+(c) Judicial Branch Information Sheet and Mediation.
+In residential forcible entry and detainer actions, the plaintiff must serve the Judicial Branch information sheet and request for mediation form with both the notice of termination of the tenancy, if any, and the forcible entry and detainer summons and complaint.
+Either party may request mediation, using the form or otherwise.

+(d) Complaint.
+The complaint for forcible entry and detainer shall be filed no later than 3 days before the date of the hearing.
+For good cause shown, the court may hear a case filed after the deadline.
+When the complaint pertains to a residential tenancy, the following materials must be included with the complaint filed pursuant to this rule: (1) A copy of any written lease or written rental agreement between the parties; and

+(2) A copy of any notice of termination of tenancy delivered to the defendant (and any attachments thereto).

+Any failure to provide the required attachments at the time of filing of the initial complaint may be grounds for a continuance but not for dismissal.

+(e) Defendant's Pleading.
+If the defendant claims title in defendant's name or in the name of another person under whom the defendant claims the premises, the defendant shall assert such claim by answer filed on or before the return day, and further proceedings in the actions shall be as provided by law.
 Otherwise the defendant may appear and defend without filing a responsive pleading.

-(e) Time of Hearing.
+(f) Hearing.